The purpose of this article is to:

 You are walking peacefully.
 You are having a cushy rest.
 And wham!
 A bear.
 A powerful mass of muscle that can weigh up to a ton, who can run at a top speed of 35 mph (56 km/h) (faster than a horse), capable of tearing any car door while you have difficulty opening a jam jar, stands in front of you.
 What to do?

 - If you are several, close ranks.
 A group is more impressive that a single person.

 - Stay calm, face him and stand up straight.
 Normally here he stops.
 Don’t allow yourself any sudden escape, turning your back on him.
-Otherwise it will activate his instinct for predator, and he will run with certainty behind you to get the leg that you are.
+Otherwise it will activate his instinct of a predator, and he will run with certainty behind you to get the leg that you are.
 And then?
-Head blown off!
+Blown off head!
 It is like in front of an aggressive dog, or even a man, never turn your back!
 Above all remain calm.

 - Back away slowly while speaking to him gently and without fixing him in the eyes.
 “Easy!
 Look, I am leaving” the fact to hear you with a soft voice will normally reassurance him.
 You will pass him the message: “I do not want to harm you, I am not here to steal your territory, your fish or your girlfriend, I just came here by mistake.”
 If he follows you, stop and wait.

 Normally by applying this, we are left with a big fright and a story of adventurer to tell at dinners.